General Manager, Supply Chain Solutions

 How has being a part of the DHL Graduate Programme helped you accomplish what you have with your career?

 The programme gave me such a great foundation to work across a number of operations, in different sectors, but most importantly allowed me to network so effectively across our business.
-Networking is absolutely key from a personal development and career perspective, and the programme really does support graduates through this area of learning.
+Networking is absolutely key from a personal development and career perspective, and the programme really does support graduates through this forum of learning.

 What is your current role in DHL?